How to embed a form from the studio into your website

-Embed in a website or application and you will see the embed code at the bottom of the Share pane.
+Embed in a website and you will see the embed code and some settings.

 We provide multiple embed types that affect how the embed code is formatted.
-It depends on how you want to embed your form in your website/app which is the best type for you.
+It depends on how you want to embed your form in your website which is the best type for you.

 You can select one of the following embed types:

-HTMLSnippet (inline with other content)- The form gets placed inline on the position you place the embed code in your code;
+Inline with other content (HTML snippet)- The form gets placed inline with your content on the position where you place the Tripetto element (div element with unique id);

-HTMLPage- A full working page example with the form covering the whole page;
+Full page (HTML page)- A full working HTML page with the form covering the whole page;

-Inside the Share screen you can customize the embed code to determine the implementation of the form into your website or application.
+Inside the Share screen you can customize the embed code to configure some options in the embedded form.
 You can just toggle the desired options and the embed code will update automatically.

 The following options are available: